 White walls have a few competitors for the most popular interior color these days.
-Gray is having an undeniable moment, but we can’t gloss over the fact that there’s an ecru shade that’s caught our design-savvy eye—we’ve gone totally nuts for taupe.
-While having similar characteristics to creams (pairing well with just about anything), it wears much more gracefully.
-It also has the ability to add a dash of warmth to any décor style in just a few coats.
+Gray is having an undeniable moment, but we can’t gloss over the fact that there’s an ecru shade that’s caught our design-savvy eye—we’ve gone totally nuts for taupe paint colors.
+While having similar characteristics to creams (pairing well with just about anything), Taupe wears it much more gracefully.
+It also has the ability to add a dash of warmth to any décor style with just a few coats.

 - Color Family: Brown

 - Where to Use: Walls and trim